 Managing Director, Head of Investment StrategyRBC Europe Limited

-RBC Wealth Management’s “Worlds apart: Risks and opportunities as deglobalisation looms” series explores the trend away from globalisation and its ramifications for investors, economies, and financial markets.
+RBC Wealth Management’s “Worlds apart: Risks and opportunities as deglobalization looms” series explores the trend away from globalization and its ramifications for investors, economies, and financial markets.
 This second article in the series focuses on critical minerals and why this is a key investment theme.

 Some 50 minerals are crucial for manufacturing a wide range of goods such as fighter jets, cars, mobile phones, computers, and semiconductors.

 Some of the most common critical minerals include well-known elements such as aluminium, copper, nickel, and silver.
 Also included are cobalt, a blue metal by-product of the extraction of copper and nickel, and lithium, a light, lustrous, salt-like metal.
 Both are used in rechargeable batteries for mobile phones, laptops, digital cameras, and electric vehicles (EVs).

 So-called rare earth minerals are essential components of many high-tech products due to their magnetic and fluorescent properties.
 Rare earths include 17 lesser-known substances such as neodymium (used in powerful magnets for computers and wind turbines) and yttrium (used in targeting systems and televisions).
 Contrary to what the name suggests, most rare earth elements can be easily found all over the world, though often not in large quantities.
 They are also hazardous to extract and require expensive processing to deliver the input for end users.